 Research has shown that effective teachers are the most important factor in students’ academic success.
 Yet traditional teacher training is only part of the solution and two of this year’s Seed Fund grantees recognized the importance of ongoing support and coaching to teachers in the classroom.
 At the Martin Luther King Jr. K-8 School, teachers of early elementary students will learn self-care techniques, so they can bring their best selves to their students.
 At the Jeremiah E. Burke High School, mentor teachers will offer an afterschool course on effective and engaging classroom management to newer teachers, and provide regular observations and coaching.

-- Self-Care Practices for Elementary Teachers, The Home for Little Wanderers and the Martin Luther King Jr. K-8 School
+- Promoting Well-Being Among Teachers, The Home for Little Wanderers and the Martin Luther King Jr. K-8 School

 - Support from Within: Teachers Supporting New Teachers, Jeremiah E. Burke High School